 Hue City is the old capital of Vietnam during Nguyen dynasty 1802 to 1945.
 Hue has long history, especially from the Nguyen dynasty.
 Before studying more about the history of Hue, we will read about its locations.

-Hue is located in the Central Region of Vietnam.
-Hue city belong to Thua Thien Hue province which has the north sharing the same border with Quang Tri province, the south with Danang city, the east with the East Sea, and the west with Laos.
+Hue City is located in the Central Region of Vietnam.
+Hue city belong to Thua Thien Hue province which has the north sharing the same border with Quang Tri province, the south with Danang city, and the east with the East Sea, and the west with Laos.
 The border shared with Laos in Thua Thien Hue province stretches 88km. the coastal area between Thuan An port and Chan May deep-sea port measures a distance of 128km.
 The natural topography is very complex with dense jungles, high mountains, hilly areas, plains, lagoons, and coastal areas.

 Khai Dinh Royal Tomb in Hue Vietnam

 The climate in the tropical and monsoon area exhibits no clear difference between summer and winter.
 There are some months of the year we suffer from heavy rain, storms and the cold.
 Thua Thien Hue has eight districts and one city of Hue.
 Hue is the ancient capital of Vietnam, and an important cultural, educational and health care center of Vietnam.